Update: April 15, 2017

 The cheapest way to sleep, at least in the city, is to Couchsurf.
 The Couchsurfing community in Iceland is very active, but the increasing number of tourists means that vacant couches are becoming harder and harder to find.
 To maximize your changes, get in touch with potential hosts as early as possible.

 Hostels in Iceland are not the cheapest, but there are a few ways you can decrease their cost.
 First, become a Hosteling International member.
 For just $28 USD, you get a card that allows you to save $5 each night you stay at a member hostel—meaning that you’ll recoup the cost of your card after just six days.
 At last count, there were 34 such hostels in Iceland alone.

-As I said before, prices vary greatly in Iceland based upon the season, but you can expect to pay around $35 USD per night [4,000 króna] for a bed in a dorm with a shared bathroom during the winter and $40 USD per night [4,800] in the summer (Here’s a nice chart showing 2017 prices).
+As I said before, prices vary greatly in Iceland based upon the season, but you can expect to pay around $35 USD per night [4,000 króna] for a bed in a dorm with a shared bathroom during the winter and $40 USD per night [4,800] in the summer (Here’s a nice chart showing prices through mid-May 2018).
 No, it’s not cheap, but it’s more economical than a hotel!

 Even the most expensive hostels will fill up quickly, so book your room well in advance.
 This is particularly true in high-demand areas such as the route between Vík and Jökulsárlón, where I had to drive 90 minutes out of the way just to find a reasonably-priced place to stay.